schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

 ### `label`

 The `label` attribute is used to provide a descriptive name for the text track.
-This should be in a user-readable format as it will be exposed by user agents when listing the available subtitles, captions or audio descriptions.
+This should be in a user-readable format as it will be exposed by user agents when listing the available subtitles, captions, or audio descriptions.

 ```html
 <video controls src="../assets/villa-pool.mp4" type="video/mp4">